How do I convert my plan to a file format that an AutoCAD user can open?

 First, launch Home Designer and Open the .plan file that you want to export.

-Select File> Export> Current View (DWG, DXF) or File> Export> Export All Floors (DWG, DXF) .
+Navigate to File> Export from the menu, then select either Export Current View (DWG, DXF) or Export All Floors (DWG, DXF) .

 In the Export Drawing dialog that displays, choose a compatible AutoCAD version, then select Export.

 Note: If you will be sending this file to someone using an older version of AutoCAD, find out which version they have and select it from the drop-down menu here before exporting.

 In Home Designer Pro, a few additional options are available.
 You can learn more about each of these options by clicking the Help button at the bottom of the dialog.

 In the Save Drawing File dialog that appears next, navigate to the location on your computer where you would like to save your file.
 In the File name field, or the Save As field if you are on a Mac, enter a name for the file.
 Choose to save the file as a .dwg or .dxf using the Save as type drop-down.